Skip to Main Content

 At-Will Employment

-In Texas, the employer/employee relationship is governed by the at-will employment doctrine meaning either party may terminate the relationship at any time, with or without cause, and with or without notice.
-However, the at-will employment doctrine may be narrowed and restricted if an employee is terminated for their refusal to perform an act that would violate a criminal statute and for which there is a criminal penalty.
+In Texas, the employer/employee relationship is governed by the at-will employment doctrine.
+The Supreme Court of Texas describes the doctrine as a "long-standing rule that employment for an indefinite term may be terminated at will and without cause."
+Winters v.
+Houston Chronicle Publ'g Co., 795 S.W.2d 723 (Tex.
+1990).
+In other words, either party may terminate the relationship at any time, with or without cause, and with or without notice.
 Further, absent a disclaimer to the contrary, the terms and conditions of an employer's Employment Manual or Handbook may also narrow and restrict the employment-at-will doctrine.
-Goodyear Tire and Rubber Co. v.
-Portilla, 879 S.W.2d 47 (Tex.
-1994).
+Trostle v.
+Combs, 104 S.W.3d 206, 211 (Tex.
+App.
+2003).

 Immigration Verification

-Texas places no additional employment verification procedures on private employers beyond Federal I-9 compliance.
-40 Tex.
+Texas places no additional employment verification procedures on private employers beyond federal I-9 compliance.
+26 Tex.
 Admin.
-Code § 41.231.
+Code § 264.231.
 There is a requirement to use E-Verify for public employers such as state agencies and institutions of higher education under Texas state laws.
 40 Tex.
 Admin.
 Code § 843.3.

 Drug Testing

 The State of Texas does not prohibit the drug testing of employees and has not codified any specific laws addressing such testing.
-Texas courts have upheld employer-mandated drug testing, including the use of random testing; therefore, employers are not expressly prohibited from discharging at-will employees who test positive on random drug tests.
+Texas courts have upheld employer-mandated drug testing, including the use of random testing.
 Jennings v.
 Minco Tech Labs, Inc., 765 S.W.2d 497, 502 (Tex.
-App.–Austin 1989, writ denied).
+App.
+1989).
+As a result, employers are not expressly prohibited from discharging at-will employees who test positive on random drug tests.
+Farrington v.
+Sysco Food Servs., Inc., 865 S.W.2d 247, 253 (Tex.
+App.
+1993).
 Under Texas law, employers do not have a legal duty to evaluate an employee's explanation for a positive drug test result, and thus could not be held negligent for failing to investigate an employee's explanation of a positive test.
 Quintanilla v.
 K-Bin, Inc., 993 F. Supp.
 560 (S.D.
 Tex.
 1998).
 However, employers should approach drug testing cautiously because it can present substantial hurdles.
 The Texas Workforce Commission has answered some common questions about workplace drug testing here.

 Paid Leave